Diseases of poverty: Noncommunicable diseases

-Noncommunicable diseases (NCD) such as cardiovascular disease, chronic respiratory diseases, cancer, and diabetes place a significant burden of disease in low- and middle-income countries (LMIC).
-NCD cause 41 million deaths each year, which account for 71% of all deaths globally of which 77% are in LMIC.
+Noncommunicable diseases (NCDs) such as cardiovascular disease, chronic respiratory diseases, cancer, and diabetes place a significant and growing burden of disease in low and middle income countries (LMICs), where they have shifted from being perceived as "diseases of affluence" to key drivers of poverty cycles due to limited access and preventive care.
+NCDs cause 43 million deaths each year (2021 data), which account for 75% of all non-pandemic-related deaths globally, of which 73% (32 million) are in LMICs.
+Of the 18 million premature NCD deaths under age 70 annually, 82% occur in LMICs, disproportionately affecting vulnerable populations and impeding poverty reduction through rising household healthcare costs.

 Chronic diseases and poverty

 Poverty also significantly contributes to chronic diseases, including diabetes, cardiovascular disease, and mental illness.
 A study by Johns Hopkins Public Health highlights that people living in poverty have a heightened risk of developing non-communicable diseases (NCDs) due to inadequate access to nutritious food, preventive medical care, and healthcare services.
+Recent evidence underscores bidirectional causal links between poverty and mental health disorders like depression.
+For instance, individuals with low income are 1.5 to 3 times more likely to develop depression and anxiety, while mental illness can trap people in poverty through reduced productivity and higher healthcare costs.
+In adolescents, exposure to household poverty from early school years correlates with 0.32 standard deviations higher depressive symptoms by grade 8.
 Poor dietary habits, increased stress, and environmental factors such as air pollution further exacerbate these health risks.
 Addressing these chronic illnesses is critical to understanding the full impact of poverty on health.